Shopping for a new Ford Escape? MSRP: $22,470 - $32,120

 Other available features include an improved but still complex MyFord Touch; a navigation system; HD and satellite radio; Bluetooth with audio streaming; pushbutton start; leather seating; all-wheel drive, with or without a 3,500-pound-rated towing package; and a panoramic sunroof.

 With Top Safety Pick status from the Insurance Institute for Highway Safety (IIHS), as well as four-star overall ratings (with five stars for side impact) from the federal government, the 2013 Escape has impressive safety--although it's not quite class-leading, if you read directly from test results.
-The Honda CR-V, for instance, manages Top Safety Pick status plus five-star federal results.
+Although the Escape's 'poor' rating in the IIHS small overlap frontal test is a sore point.
+The Honda CR-V, for instance, manages Top Safety Pick status plus five-star federal results and better IIHS small overlap results.

 Prices range from $23,295 for the Escape S to $31,195 for the Escape Titanium.
 In that respect, the 2013 Ford Escape isn't all that different from the model that came before it.
 In every other way, it's an Escape in name only--for all the right reasons.